 Fruit is a ribbed seed about 1/8 inch long, tan to golden brown at maturity, lacking a tuft of hairs.

 Nipplewort has become widely cosmopolitan throughout the Americas and Asia due to human activity.
 A sporadic weed of cultivated gardens and disturbed areas, it does not encroach readily into high grade habitats and is likely under reported within Minnesota.

 Please visit our sponsors

-Photos courtesy Peter M. Dziuk, taken at a former commercial garden center in Anoka county.
+Photos by Peter M. Dziuk in Anoka county.